Current Season (2018-2019)

 An all-star cast of women will lend their impassioned voices to a reading of the classic play, Twelve Angry Men by Reginald Rose, as part of the national 12,000 Voices campaign, on Saturday, April 6, 2019.
 A limited number of tickets are available for $10 each online or by reservation.

 “12 Angry Men” was written in 1954, 19 years before women were permitted to serve on juries in all 50 states.
 Over the weekend of April 5 – 8, 2019, women on stages across the country will read a play about the power one person can have when they speak with conviction in our judicial system.
-Directed by Ellie Wood, MCT’s cast several women well known in the arts community.
+Directed by Ellie Wood, the staged reading is chock full of several local favorites in the arts community.

 About Twelve Angry Men